adam-hurwitz/safedao-oi/safedao.md

 - Timelines
     - Reviewed weekly
     - Approved monthly
+    - Deliverable timeframe: 4 months
+    - Review and next cycle planning: 2 months
 - Milestones required
     - Tracks the progress of the grant
     - *Benchmark* milestones: Progress
     - *Critical* milestones: Outcomes

-<p style="text-align: center; font-style: italic">This content is not financial, technical, or legal advice.
-Always consult a financial professional and do your own research.</p>
+<p style="text-align: center; font-style: italic">This is not financial, technical, or legal advice.
+Consult professionals and do your own research.</p>

 <style>
     .markdown-body h1 {